About The Central Arizona College Police Department

 Facility Surveys.
 Comprehensive safety and security surveys of campus buildings and grounds are conducted at each campus by the Police Department.

 Motorist Assist Program.
-The Motorist Assist Program is a 24-hour service that provides jump-start and vehicle lockout services to people on campus.
+The Motorist Assist Program is a 24-hour service that provides jump-start services to people on campus.

 If you would like more information about any of the above crime prevention programs and services, please contact the Police Department at 520-494-5445, during regular business hours.